adamscot57/Depth_Spectral-View-Synthesis/README.md

 ```

-## Cite
+## References
-Implementation is based on the method in:
+Implementation is based on the method described in:
 ```
 @inproceedings{lu2022self,
   title={Self-supervised Depth Estimation from Spectral Consistency and Novel View Synthesis},